remeh/upd/README.md

 ```
 -ca="none": For HTTPS support: none / filename of an accepted CA / unsafe (doesn't check the CA)
 -keep=false: Whether or not we must keep the filename
--key="": The secret key to identify the client.
+-key="": A shared secret key to identify the client.
--ttl="": TTL after which the file expires
+-ttl="": TTL after which the file expires.
--url="http://localhost:9000/clioud": The server to contact
+-url="http://localhost:9000/clioud": The server to contact.
 ```

 ## Roadmap